FinweLtd/doc-livesync-all/docs/user_guide/presenting.md

 5. **Content**

     How do you turn your outline into a logically progressing story?
 What kind of content communicates your message in each point - a slide, an image, a video?
 When will 360-degree material help and when you should stick to 2D content?
 What benefit will the feeling of *being there* bring?
-How can you make use of human's spatial memory?
+How can you make use of human's spatial memory with 360-degree material?
 How will you use drag'n drop tags to focus attention or to annotate things?
 What about interactivity?

 6. **Technology**